apostrophecms/docs/docs/cookbook/building-navigation.md

 We would then display the image [using an `area` tag](/guide/media.html#the-image-widget-option) or [the template methods for accessing the image attachment](/guide/media.html#the-relationship-field-option).

 As you can see, page templates come ready with page tree data that is ready to become site navigation.
-With additional configuration we can customize the data that templates give us.
+With additional configuration, we can customize the data that templates give us.
 The examples above are only a few such ways to configure it.

 ## Add fields for manual nav building